racket/racket/racket/src/README.txt

  restart from scratch should you need to.

  Some build modes may require GNU Make.
-For example, when building the Racket CS implementation, GNU Make is required.
+For example, when building the Racket CS implementation, GNU Make is required when the bundled LZ4 is built because none if supplied via `--enable-liblz4`.
 When building the Racket BC implementation, the content of the "foreign" subdirectory requires GNU Make if no installed "libffi" is detected.
  If the build fails with another variant of `make`, please try using GNU Make.

  When building from a Git clone, after `make install`, the Racket installation is still more "minimal" than a "Minimal Racket"